TREES FOR OAKLAND

 After our major grant funding expired on December 19, 2019, we closed most of our operations and referred people to a local allied program, the Sierra Club Tree Team.
 The pandemic, however, kept them from being able to provide trees.

 Now that we are able to organize safe outdoor events for volunteers again, we have decided to continue providing trees through our volunteer-based operations under the banner of Trees for Oakland and the Oakland Parks and Recreation Foundation.
-We're still working out the policies and forms for taking on new requests, including prices and payment.

-Without the definite funding from the CAL FIRE grant, we expect to operate on a sliding-scale system.
+Without the definite funding from the CAL FIRE grant, we operate on a sliding-scale payment system.
 We want to be able to provide trees to everyone regardless of their ability to pay, but we will expect all property-owners to make some contribution.
 (Studies have shown that when someone pays even a small amount, they are more likely to consider that thing "theirs" and they will take better care of it than if they got it for free!)

 Click HERE to see a map of the “Disadvantaged Communities” (DACs) and surrounding buffer-zones of Oakland, using the CalEnviroScreen 2.0 rating system.